eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 Settings > Region & Language > Input Sources > Click on the *+* below "English" > Then click on English

+Then scroll until you find "English (US, alt. intl.)"

 ### Mouse
 - Resize and move windows with Alt + Mouse buttons